-A feral child is a human child who has lived away from human contact from a very young age, and has little or no experience of human care, loving or social behavior, and, crucially, of human language.
-Feral children are confined by humans (often parents), brought up by animals, or live in the wild in isolation.
+A feral child is a human who has lived away from human contact from a very young age and has little or no experience of human care, loving or social behavior, and, crucially, human language.
+Feral children are confined by humans (often parents), brought up by animals, or isolated in the wild.
 This is the story of Isabelle.

-When her intelligence was first tested at the age of six and a half, her mental age appeared to be about nineteen months.
+When Isabelle’s intelligence was first tested at six and a half years old, her mental age appeared to be about nineteen months.
 In place of normal speech, she made a croaking sound.